Scifabric/pybossa-client/docs/index.rst

 Welcome to pybossa-client's documentation!
 ==========================================

-This small library will help you to create and manage your applications in a `PyBossa server <http://pybossa.com>`_.
+This small library will help you to create and manage your projects in a `PyBossa server <http://pybossa.com>`_.

 Install